-As an ingredient, salicylic acid is targeted towards oily to combination skin prone to mild to moderate acne and comedones.
-It reduces sebum production and helps the skin cleanse deep in the dermis.
-Of all the acids only salicylic acid is fat soluble which means that it can efficiently break through sebum and penetrate deep into the pore where it helps break apart the links holding lipids and remaining dead skin cells together thus forming a comedone or “small plug” which blocks oxygen inflow and enables the proliferation of P.acnes bacteria, the cause of acne.
+As an ingredient, salicylic acid is indicated for oily to combination skin prone to mild to moderate acne and comedones.
+It reduces sebum production, ie it acts sebostatically and helps the skin to purify itself deep in the dermis.
+Of all the acids, only salicylic acid is fat-soluble which means it can effectively penetrate sebum deep into the pores, where it helps break down the bonds that hold lipids and residual dead skin cells together, effectively making a comedone that blocks oxygen flow and allows the proliferation of C. acnes bacteria, the cause of acne.

-Apart from being effective against acne and comedones and pores filled with remaining sebum and epithelia, salicylic acid is a fantastic anti-age ingredient which reduces the size of pores over time, speeds up lightening of hyperpigmentation marks in addition to having an anti-inflammatory effect.
-Although with long-term use it thins the surface layer of corneum cells, salicylic acid does not make the skin sensitive to sun and it even has a proven photo protective role in 4% concentrations (source: Casciano D.A., Allaben W.T. et al Photocarcinogenesis study of glycolic acid and salicylic acid in SKH-1 mice 2007 National toxicology program technical report series.
-September (524):1-242.)
+In addition to treating acne and comedones, and purifying residual sebum and epithelium-filled pores, salicylic acid is a fantastic anti-aging ingredient that reduces pore size over time, accelerates the fading of hyperpigmentation and has anti-inflammatory effects.
+Although with long-term use it thins the surface layer of corneum cells, salicylic acid does not make the skin sensitive to sun and it even has a proven photo protective role through reducing erythema caused by exposure to UV radiation.

-This means that salicylic acid may be used as a night treatment throughout the entire year, although it is recommended to protect the skin with an adequate UV factor (a factor of 15-20 during the winter and 30 or more during the summer) so that the beneficial effects of salicylic acid are not cancelled out by the harmful photo effects of UV radiation.
-Use of salicylic acid, just as use of other AHAs, is not recommended during pregnancy and breastfeeding or for application on the skin of children or persons allergic to derivatives of acetylsalicylic acid (aspirin).
-Salicylic acid has also been proven to help in the treatment of papulopustular rash in rosacea-affected skin (source: Tosti A., Venturo N., Vincenzi C. 2004 Salicylic acid peeling in the treatment of rosacea Journal of the American Academy of Dermatology).
+This means that salicylic acid can be used as a night treatment throughout the year, but it is also recommended to protect the skin with an adequate protective factor (15-20 in winter and 30 or more in summer) so that the beneficial effects of salicylic acid are not cancelled out due to harmful photo effects.
+Salicylic acid is not recommended during pregnancy and breastfeeding, for use on children's skin, or on skin of someone allergic to acetylsalicylic acid derivatives (aspirin).
+Salicylic acid has been proven to help treat papulopustular changes in skin with rosacea, but its use in such cases is recommended under the supervision and guidance of a dermatologist.

-Skintegra’s serum Clarion combines 2% salicylic acid with 4% glycolic acid in order to achieve an optimum result on all levels of the dermis of persons suffering from mild to moderate acne, comedones and pigmentation marks requiring both anti-age and anti-oxidative adequate treatment.
+Our Clarion serum combines 2% salicylic acid and 4% glycolic acid to achieve a synergistic, satisfying effect on all levels of the dermis in people with mild to moderate acne and comedones and post-inflammatory erythema that require adequate anti-aging and antioxidant treatment.